Bread and Butter Pickles Recipe

 The Day Before -Scrub fresh cucumbers and slice thinly (1/8″).

 Place the sliced cucumbers into a large bowl.
-Mix together 4 tsp pickling salt and cup of water.
+Mix 4 tsp pickling salt and 1 cup of water.
 Stir until salt is dissolved, pour over cucumbers.
-Add more water just to cover the cucumbers.
+Add more water to cover the cucumber slices.
 Cover in plastic wrap and place in the fridge overnight.

 The Next Day – Drain away the salt water, then wash the sliced cucumbers in lots of clear water and drain again.